-There are a variety of websites available to research potential rentals, both long-term and short-term.
+Various websites are available to research potential rentals, both long-term and short-term.

 As a renter, you will enter into a lease in a fixed-term tenancy.
 This could be anywhere between six months to a year, with an option to renew.
 A deposit (generally a month’s rent) will be required.

-Like anywhere, you should be aware of your tenant rights and obligations.
+Like anywhere, you should know your rights and obligations as a tenant.
 You will also need to provide appropriate paperwork: personal identification, PPSN, rental references, work references, and evidence of income.
-A good tip is to double-check to make sure the property is registered with the Residential Tenancy board before signing your lease.
+A good tip is to double-check to ensure the property is registered with the Residential Tenancy board before signing your lease.

 Rental properties in areas of high demand go very quickly, even on first viewing.
 To be sure of getting the property you want, carry your paperwork with you so that you can apply immediately.